Make Windows Like Home - A Guide for Linux Refugees

 While you wait for this extremely lengthy download to finish, you can find out about the changes and additions to TopRoms.

-Sixth-Generation Console
+Sixth-Generation Consoles

 • The Dreamcast was technically a commercial failure after customers lost trust in Sega due to their disastrous launch of the Saturn and the embarrassing attempt to put the Genesis on life support with the 32X.
 However, retrospectively, the console did have a sizeable amount of unforgettable and innovative classics and now it’s considered Sega’s final swansong before exiting the hardware business in 2001.
 The platform was home to many definitive arcade ports, unique exclusives and was the birthplace of timepieces that would have sequels on other systems.
 Games are provided in CHD format which is compatible with the excellent Flycast emulator that is also available as a RetroArch core.